notoriousb1t/just-animate-3-docs/docs/guides/getting-started.md

 The Fluent Syntax is used throughout much of the documentation because it is concise and easy to read.

 *Shorthand Syntax*
 The shorthand syntax is useful for transition or fire-and-forget animations.
-The following code constructs a Timeline (which autoplays) and adds a keyframe at 1 second to change the opacity to 0.2.
+The following code constructs a Timeline (which autoplays) and adds a keyframe at 1 second to spin the target by 360 degrees.

 <Example mode="middle" :height="200">
 <pre data-lang="js">
 just.animate(".box", 1000, {
-   transform: 'rotate(360deg)'
+   transform: 'rotate(360deg)',
+   $ease: 'power(in-out, 2)'
 });
 </pre>
 </Example>